-- a) The Company pays warehouse fees to a company 50% owned by a member of the key management personnel of the Company.
-Warehouse fees paid totaled \$257 (2021 \$226) for the year ended March 31, 2022. - b) Interest on convertible debentures which are owned or controlled, directly and indirectly, by three (2021 two) directors of the Company totaled \$148 in cash and 58,193 common shares (2021 \$278 in cash) for the year ended March 31, 2022.
+- a) The Company pays warehouse and other fees to a company in which a named executive officer of the Company holds a 50% equity interest for customary storage, distribution, and other related services in respect of certain of the Company's products in Canada.
+These fees totaled \$237 (2022 \$257) for the year ended March 31, 2023. - b) Interest on convertible debentures which are owned or controlled, directly and indirectly, by two (2022 three) directors of the Company totaled \$282 in cash (2022 \$148 in cash and 58,193 in common shares) for the year ended March 31, 2023.

-18 Commitments and contingencies
+19 Commitments and contingencies

-In the normal course of business, the Company enters into licensing, distribution or supply agreement with third parties whereby future cash payments may be made if the Company achieve certain sales volumes or if certain milestones are met, such as product approval by FDA.
+In the normal course of business, the Company enters into licensing, distribution or supply agreement with third parties whereby the Company may be required to make future cash payments in the event the Company achieves certain sales volumes or certain milestone events, such as a product approval by the FDA, occur.

-Anticipated future cash flow requirements to meet the Company's milestone commitments as at March 31, 2022, are as follows:
+Anticipated future cash flow requirements to meet the Company's milestone commitments as at March 31, 2023, are as follows: